blaisek/inception/README.md

 # Welcome to inception 🐋

-## This project aims to broaden your knowledge of system administration by using Docker
+## This project aims to broaden your knowledge of system administration by using Docker.
+You will virtualize several Docker images,
+## creating them in your new personal virtual machine.

 # Table of Contents
 1. [Mandatory Part](#docker-containers)